scrapy/scrapy/docs/topics/request-queues.rst

       Return the next object to be returned by :meth:`pop`, but without removing it from the queue.

-      Raise :exc:`NotImplementedError` if the underlying queue class does not implement a ``peek`` method, which is optional for queues.
+      Raise :exc:`AttributeError` if the underlying queue class does not implement a ``peek`` method, which is optional for queues.

       In case of a temporary problem or empty queue, return ``None``.